 Art is the elimination of the unnecessary.

-The eleven ink on stone lithographs, show the artistic decomposition of the bull, from fully realised sketch, to schematic geometric lines.
+The eleven ink on stone lithographs, show the artistic decomposition of the bull, from a fully realised sketch to schematic geometric lines.

 We can only speculate what the bull meant to Picasso.
 Meanings vary from fascism, virility to power; yet what’s important about this work, is not the symbolism, but the elegant process of stripping back the world, while still keeping it recognisable and functional.

-There are two opposing/complimentary forces as I see it in my work as a designer and creative; ‘minimalism’, with a desire to create a message that is clean and unambiguous and then, ‘ornamentation’, which creates an emotional impact that may be more ambiguous, yet is possibly far more interesting.
+There are two opposing/complementary forces as I see it in my work as a designer and creative; ‘minimalism’, with a desire to create a message that is clear and unambiguous and then, ‘ornamentation’, which creates an emotional impact that may be more ambiguous, yet is possibly far more interesting.

-When it comes to product design for example, it makes me ask questions:
+When it comes to product design, it makes me ask questions: